mentawaremedia/mentawaremedia.github.io/source/_posts/2015-02-02-chocolate-ganache-recipe.markdown

 The recipes yields about 29 oz with under 1 net carb for 2 oz serving.

-Ingredients
+{% img right /images/ganache_smaller.jpg 300 %}

+####Ingredients

-8 oz unsweetened chocolate
+* 8 oz unsweetened chocolate
-1 cup heavy cream
+* 1 cup heavy cream
-1 teaspoon vanilla
+* 1 teaspoon vanilla
-2 cups of Sin-Free Sugar
+* 2 cups of Sin-Free Sugar
-2 tablespoons SweetLeaf
+* 2 tablespoons SweetLeaf
-4 tablespoons salted butter
+* 4 tablespoons salted butter

-Steps:
+####Steps:

-Chop unsweetened chocolate and butter, place into a mixing bowl.
+1. Chop unsweetened chocolate and butter, place into a mixing bowl.

-Mix dry ingredients together (Sin-Free Sugar, SweetLeaf) and place into a medium saucepan.
+2. Mix dry ingredients together (Sin-Free Sugar, SweetLeaf) and place into a medium saucepan.

-Add wet ingredients (heavy cream, vanilla) to saucepan, Stir until dry and wet ingredients are mixed well so that no large lumps are present.
+3. Add wet ingredients (heavy cream, vanilla) to saucepan, Stir until dry and wet ingredients are mixed well so that no large lumps are present.

-Heat the mixture while stirring.
+4. Heat the mixture while stirring.
 When mixture bubbles and begins to climb the sides of the saucepan, turn off stove and remove from heat.

-Add hot mixture to mixing bowl containing chocolate pieces and wait 1 minute.
+5. Add hot mixture to mixing bowl containing chocolate pieces and wait 1 minute.

-Stir mixture in bowl until all chocolate is melted and well incorporated.
+6. Stir mixture in bowl until all chocolate is melted and well incorporated.

-Whisk until smooth and slightly thickened.
+7. Whisk until smooth and slightly thickened.

-Leave until a bit cooled and then move to a container and store in refrigerator.
+8. Leave until a bit cooled and then move to a container and store in refrigerator.